apyrgio/tindercrypt/README.md

   buffers].
 * No book-keeping necessary by the user; all required metadata for the decryption are bundled with the ciphertext.
-* Offers a simple, multi-platform CLI tool that encrypts files with a passphrase.
+* Offers a simple CLI tool that encrypts files with a passphrase.

 For a design overview, see the docs section on [Tindercrypt metadata].